AerialMantis/aerialmantis.github.io/_posts/2017-01-18-c++-edinburgh-mentoring.md

 ---
 layout: post
-title:  "C++ Edinburgh Mentoring Programme"
+title:  "Announcing the C++ Edinburgh Mentoring Programme"
-date:   2017-01-18 12:00:00 +0000
+date:   2017-01-018 12:00:00 +0000
 categories: events
 ---

-We at [C++ Edinurgh][cpp-edinburgh-website] recently read a [blog post][stephanie-blog] by Stephanie Hurlburt, which compiled a list of software engineers who would be willing to mentor others in a range of software and hardware areas.
+In my spare time, I am one of the co-organisers of [C++ Edinurgh][cpp-edinburgh-website].
+We recently read a [blog post][stephanie-blog] by Stephanie Hurlburt, which compiled a list of software engineers who would be willing to mentor others in a range of software and hardware areas.
 This gave us the idea to create something similar, though targeted at the Edinburgh C\+\+ community.

 ## C++ Edinburgh